zootedme/zootedme.github.io/_posts/2020-06-01-how-to-make-money-on-instagram-in-2020.md

 ---
-title: How to Make Money on Instagram in 2021
 layout: post
+title: How to Make Money on Instagram ( 2021)
 image: /assets/images/how-to-make-money-on-instagram-.png
 categories:
   - Instagram
   - Make Money
   - Influencer
   - Affiliate
 toc: true
-beforetoc: 'Instagram is seemingly a very simple social media platform.
-Compared with the likes of Facebook or even Twitter, Instagram has an extremely narrow focus: posting images.'
+comments: true
+beforetoc: And that’s FAR from the only way to make money from Instagram.
+In this post, we’re going to explore the options and see how to make money with Instagram as quickly, and effectively as possible.
 author: killcreek
-date: '2020-06-01 06:29:00 +0000'
+date: 2020-06-01 06:29:00 +0000
-comments: true
 ---
 Instagram is seemingly a very simple social media platform.
-Compared with the likes of Facebook or even Twitter, Instagram has an extremely narrow focus: posting images.
+Compared with the likes of [Facebook](https://www.facebook.com/internetdailydeals) or even [Twitter](https://twitter.com/netdailydeals), Instagram has an extremely narrow focus: posting images.

 But while that’s true, it also hides a lot of depth.
 And this is a depth that can be plumbed for huge profits if you know how to make the platform work for you!

 Instagram celebrities are RAKING in huge fortunes from posting their content to the site.
 The going rate for a sponsored image on Instagram varies a lot, but it’s not out of the ordinary for an Instagrammer with 100,000 followers to earn $700-$900 *per post*.
 If you have 500,000 followers or more, then you could earn up to $3,000 for a single photo!

-That’s not $3,000 to make a video.

-That’s not even $3,000 to write an article.

-It’s $3,000 for *one photo*.
-It probably took you two minutes to do that!

-These numbers are from Influencer Marketing Hub.

 And that’s FAR from the only way to make money from Instagram.
 In this post, we’re going to explore the options and see how to make money with Instagram as quickly, and effectively as possible.

+<br/><br/>

 # Here’s the Key: Selling the Dream